openforis/sepal-doc/docs/source/setup/nicfi.rst

 .. important::

-    For more information on how to use these high resolution data on SEPAL instances, please refer to the section of the `Planet academy <https://university.planet.com/path/nicfi>`__ dedicated to NICFI imagery.
+    For additional information that may help when processing the NICFI/Planet high resolution imagery in SEPAL, please refer to the section of the `Planet academy <https://university.planet.com/path/nicfi>`__ dedicated to NICFI imagery.